socib/SOCIB_latex/README.md

-# SOCIB template latex
+# SOCIB latex
-LaTeX source files for posters and presentations, following examples provided in ppt.
+LaTeX source files for posters, presentations (following templates provided in ppt), as well as other misc documents.

+## Compilation

-The .tex files have to be compiled using [xelatex](https://en.wikipedia.org/wiki/XeTeX) in order to get the same font as in the ppt (_FF Cube_).
+For the posters and presentations, the .tex files have to be compiled using [xelatex](https://en.wikipedia.org/wiki/XeTeX) in order to get the same font as in the powerpoint templates (_FF Cube_).

-The FF Cube font has to be installed (_Cube-Regular.ttf_ or _Cube-Regular2.otf_) in ~/.fonts directory.
+The FF Cube font has to be installed (_Cube-Regular.ttf_ or _Cube-Regular2.otf_) in ~/.fonts directory or in another directory that can be found by the latex.

 ## Presentation